 Pipeline: Undergraduate to Law School

-The 2014 Pipeline Conference, co-sponsored by Denver Law and the Society of American Law Teachers (SALT), brought law professors, law school admissions officials, lawyers and law students together with diverse undergraduates from eleven Colorado colleges and universities on March 28, 2014, to share information about preparing for and succeeding in law school.
+The 2014 Pipeline Conference, co-sponsored by Denver Law and the Society of American Law Teachers (SALT), brought law professors, law school admissions officials, lawyers and law students together with diverse undergraduates from eleven Colorado colleges and universities to share information about preparing for and succeeding in law school.
 We repeated the Pipeline Conference March 28, 2015, adding a track for high school students.
-On April 1, 2016, our third Pipeline Conference began with a lively discussion of campus activism, featuring student leaders from the University of Missouri, the University of Connecticut, Yale Law School and the University of California at Berkeley.
-See more information by clicking on the headings to the left.
-The fourth annual Denver Law Pipeline Conference is scheduled for March 31, 2017.
-Join us!
+In the spring of 2016 and then again in 2017, we held our third and fourth Pipeline Conferences.
+We plan to continue in the years ahead to offer undergraduates and high school students interested in the law inspiration and information.
+See more information about our Pipeline Conferences to date by clicking on the headings to the left.

 The Prelaw Vanguard at Denver Law is our name for the collective of undergraduate and high school students we reach out to, throughout the Denver area and Colorado.
 To join the Prelaw Vanguard, follow the link listed to the left.